nathan-wallace/octo-presso/README.md

 Run `node scripts/create-page.js --list` to view all available template IDs.

+The `customizable-demo` template showcases a more interactive experience where users can adjust colors and sizes directly on the page.
+It's great for content demos that need live customization controls.

 ## Resetting the Project

 Run `npm run reset` to reinstall dependencies, remove build artifacts (including `node_modules`, `.svelte-kit` and the generated `docs` directory) and rebuild the application from a clean slate.
 This command invokes `scripts/reset-project.js` under the hood and also runs `npm run check` to verify the project.